|Prologue: Geology and Natural History||Geology, ecology, bibliography|

 Local and Regional Weather, News, Radio

-With 16 weather sites and maps, from regional to continental scale, and beyond:
+With 28 weather-related sites and maps, from regional to continental scale, and beyond:

 Environment Canada -- North American Jet Stream / Regional Wind Patterns